Angelo Dawkins: The Street Profits (2017–present)

-As part of the 2020 Draft in October, Dawkins and Ford were drafted to the SmackDown brand.
-They would then trade the Raw Tag Team Championship to The New Day (Kofi Kingston and Xavier Woods) - who had just been drafted to the Raw brand - in exchange for the latter team's SmackDown Tag Team Championship.
+As part of the 2020 Draft in October, The Street Profits were drafted to the SmackDown brand.
+They would then trade the Raw Tag Team Championship to The New Day (Kofi Kingston and Xavier Woods)—who had just been drafted to the Raw brand—in exchange for the latter team's SmackDown Tag Team Championship.
 This would make the Street Profits the second team to acquire the WWE Tag Team Triple Crown.
-Upon moving to SmackDown, they began a feud with the team of Dolph Ziggler and Robert Roode.
+They began a feud with the team of Dolph Ziggler and Robert Roode.
 On the December 18 episode of SmackDown, the Street Profits successfully defended the titles against Roode and Ziggler.
-On the January 8, 2021 episode of SmackDown, Ziggler and Roode defeated the Street Profits to win the SmackDown Tag Team Championship, ending their reign at a recorded 88 days.
-On the April 1 episode of SmackDown, they failed to regain the titles in a fatal four-way match also involving The Mysterios and Chad Gable and Otis.
-On the June 11 episode of SmackDown, Ford suffered a partial rib fracture from Otis; the injury put Ford out of action for months.
+On the January 8, 2021, episode of SmackDown, Ziggler and Roode defeated the Street Profits to win the SmackDown Tag Team Championship, ending their reign at a recorded 88 days.
+On the April 1 episode of SmackDown, they failed to regain the titles in a fatal four-way match also involving The Mysterios (composed of Rey and Dominik Mysterio) and Chad Gable and Otis.
+On the June 11 episode of SmackDown, Ford suffered a partial rib fracture; the injury put Ford out of action for months.
 In September, The Street Profits began a feud with SmackDown Tag Team Champions The Usos, leading to a match between the two teams at Extreme Rules on September 26, in which The Usos retained their titles.
-On the October 15 episode of SmackDown, The Street Profits failed to win the titles against the Usos in a Street Fight.
+On the October 15 episode of SmackDown, The Street Profits failed to win the titles against The Usos in a Street Fight.

-During the 2021 WWE Draft Angelo Dawkins alongside Montez Ford were drafted back to the Raw roster.
+During the 2021 WWE Draft, The Street Profits were drafted back to the Raw roster.
 At Day 1 on January 1, 2022, the Street Profits faced RK-Bro (Randy Orton and Riddle) for the Raw Tag Team Championship, but lost.
-At the Royal Rumble pay-per-view, on January 29, Dawkins entered the Royal Rumble match at #10, but would be eliminated.
-On the second night of WrestleMania 38, on April 3, they once again failed to win the titles in a triple threat match also involving Alpha Academy (Chad Gable and Otis).
-On June 20, 2022, Angelo wrestled in singles competition on Monday Night RAW and defeated Jey Uso.
+At the Royal Rumble on January 29, Dawkins entered the Royal Rumble match at #10, but would be eliminated.
+At Night 2 of WrestleMania 38 on April 3, they once again failed to win the titles in a triple threat match also involving Alpha Academy (Chad Gable and Otis).
+On June 20, Dawkins wrestled in singles competition on Raw and defeated Jey Uso.
 At Money in the Bank on July 2, The Street Profits failed to win the Undisputed WWE Tag Team Championship from The Usos.
-Although Angelo was again victorious against Jey Uso in a rematch on Smackdown on July 15, the Profits were unsuccessful in a rematch at SummerSlam on July 30 with Jeff Jarrett as the special guest referee.
+Although Dawkins was again victorious against Uso in a rematch on Smackdown on July 15, The Street Profits were unsuccessful in a rematch at SummerSlam on July 30 with Jeff Jarrett as the special guest referee.
 At Clash at the Castle on September 3, The Street Profits teamed with Madcap Moss to defeat Alpha Academy and Austin Theory during the pre-show.